 At Rebel Raw, our food is made weekly using only the freshest, human-grade ingredients.
 We produce, package and freeze our all natural meals in small batches and use only the finest, restaurant quality ingredients available.
 We procure the same USDA inspected foods that are used in restaurants ensuring our food is free from pathogens.
 All of our products are grain-free and contain zero fillers, additives or preservatives.
 We use local and organic sources whenever possible.

 We make it easy for you to feed your cat healthy raw meals by pre-measuring the correct potion for your cat based on your cat's weight.
-You'll receive daily servings that are frozen in individual containers.
+You'll receive daily servings that are frozen in individual bags.
 Just thaw and feed.
 We offer finely ground chicken, chicken and salmon, duck and salmon and turkey meals (meat, bones, hearts and liver) with a nutrient mix for your little carnivore.

 Our Fine Complete Plans offer complete and balanced meals meeting the nutritional levels established by the AAFCO Cat Food Nutrient Profiles for all life stages.
 You'll find these in the Complete and Balanced Weekly Plans for Cats section.

 We also offer rabbit, duck, turkey, venison, beef and lamb to add protein variety to your cat's diet.
 You can also add chicken hearts for extra taurine, chicken livers or beef livers.
 Supplement your cat's meals with raw meaty bones such as chicken necks or duck wings which are a great way to naturally clean your cat's teeth.
-You'll find those in the Cat Servings section.
+You'll find those in the Cat Singles section.